Chatter Back End

 We will be using the PostgreSQL relational database management system (RDBMS) to store chatt

 s posted by the front end.
-First we need to install PostgreSQL (and curl
+First we need to install PostgreSQL:

 server$ sudo apt update